mtncrawler/Data-Structures-and-Algorithms/Challenges/reverseArray/README.md

 # Reverse an Array

+Used as example/template for challenges.
+Code and repo from Amanda Iverson.

 ## Challenge
 Write a function called reverseArray which takes an array as an argument.
 Without utilizing any of the built-in methods available to your language, return the provided array argument with elements in reversed order.